Stacked-Org/stacked-docs/docs/getting-started/04-form-basics.md

 ![Stacked form Example UI](./04-reverse-text-screenshot.png)

-Now before you say anything, I know this is the most becautiful form UI you've ever seen.
+Now before you say anything, I know this is the most beautiful form UI you've ever seen.
 So please, if you want to give me compliments on the UI, [join our Slack](https://join.slack.com/t/filledstacks/shared_invite/zt-1mmpc84as-g_3l8bLHkEFekRfXnr7MXQ) where we discuss lots of cool Stacked things 😁

 <details>
 <summary>TextReverseView builder code</summary>